- What is a balance sheet?

 A balance sheet shows whether your business is on solid footing or headed for trouble.
 It summarizes what you own, what you owe, and what's left over so you can judge financial health at a specific point in time.

 Unlike an income statement, which tracks performance over a period, a balance sheet captures a single moment.
-Most companies prepare one at the end of each month, quarter, or year to spot trends and make decisions with confidence.
+You'll typically prepare one at the end of each month, quarter, or year to spot trends and make decisions with confidence.

 What is a balance sheet?